betagouv/beta.gouv.fr/_authors/thomas.pepio.md

 github: thomaspepio
 ---

-Former java/jee/js/css (I guess fullstack is appropriate) developer and tech lead.
+Former java/jee/js/css (I guess full-stack is appropriate) developer and tech lead.
 Now fallen in the bright world of *operations* o7